tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 And a whole lot of <span class="del">the people behind those new stories</span><span class="add">those people</span> were queer and trans.
 People who understood that Rowling couldn’t <span class="add">actually</span> include people like us in the initial books because of the then existing UK law that said books with LGBT <span class="del">characters</span><span class="add">content</span> weren’t allowed in children’s libraries.
 So we assumed that was the only reason we weren’t there, and many of us created out own stories to fill in the gaps.
 Creating new characters to exist right alongside Harry, Ron, and Hermione.

 And why wouldn’t we?
-In 2014 JK Rowling stated, very clearly, that gay, lesbian, bi, AND transgender students could, of course, attend Hogwarts.
-She even said that they may use magic to help deal with gender confirmation.
+In 2014 JK Rowling stated, very clearly, that gay, lesbian, bi, AND transgender students could, of course, attend Hogwarts.[^trans-students] She even said that they may use magic to help deal with gender confirmation.
 She didn’t use those exact words of course, instead clinically stating that one could <span class="add">use magic to</span> change their genitals, but the meaning was still there.

+[^trans-students]: Confirmed: [J.K Rowling confirms that lesbian, gay and transgender students would have gone to Hogwarts](https://www.mirror.co.uk/3am/celebrity-news/jk-rowling-confirms-lesbian-gay-4832641) from the Mirror.

 So It’s no wonder her being a TERF came like a punch to the gut to so many.
 And why so many people, myself very much included, preferred to ignore her slights on Twitter until it became impossible to do so.
 Until she went out of her way to remove that last shadow of a doubt that <span class="del">so many of us clung to</span><span class="add">we all *desperately* clung on to</span>.